 - City of New Westminster Master Transportation Plan.

 - Development of links from and through New Westminster to neighbouring municipalities along with better signage including to Burnaby across Tenth Avenue

 - Safety and comfort for cyclists on local bridges, including the Pattullo Bridge upgrades

 - Routes to facilitate hill climbing in New Westminster such as the Golden Hill route

 - Safe routes to school and bike facilities at the new high school

-Cycling on sidewalks isn't permitted in most of Greater Vancouver.
+- Sidewalk Cycling - cycling on sidewalks isn't permitted in most of Greater Vancouver.
 Maple Ridge and New West are exceptions (although HUB does not necessarily support cycling on sidewalks anywhere).